-If you’re one of them, well you’ll enjoy these pappardelle and my pesto with sundried tomatoes.
+If you’re one of them, and you'll love our food, well you'll ADORE this sun dried tomato pesto pasta!

 Extra flavorful sun dried tomato pesto

 The fact that I can’t pass you a plate of whatever I share with you on the blog, starts bothering me.
 Seriously, I wish I could pass you a forkful of these pappardelle with red pesto.
 Look at them!
 If you close your eyes, can you feel the flavor?
 Tell me yes!